 The battery access door on the Comcast ENT EXPL 3005 remote falls off often.
 Even when you just lightly drop the remote onto a carpeted floor from just a couple of feet up, that door still pops off.
 This remote still operates with the missing door.
 But the battery door contains instructions on how to program the remote.
 Without that, you may not be able to use the controller with a different set or cable converter box if you must reprogram the remote.

 The latching tab on this door stick out pretty far, held to the door itself by a thin strip of plastic.
 This make the latch springy, but also easy to break off.
 Adelphia should go with a less protruding latching design for the battery door in later revisions of this controller.

 The programming instructions were not easily located on the Internet.
 So I’m including them below, just in case I lose the door in the future, or someone else needs them.

 No Dying Batteries Alert

-No real warning that the batteries are dying is issued; not, that is, until the unit begins emitting faulty commands.
-Adelphia might incorporate a blinking code or warning beep, to tell the user when the batteries have gone too dead to reliably operate this device.
+You get no real warning that the batteries are dying; not, that is, until the unit begins emitting faulty commands.
+Adelphia might add a blinking code or warning beep, to tell the user when the batteries have gone too dead to reliably operate this device.
 However, the very astute remote wielding couch potato may realize that his batteries are running on their last legs by noticing that the LED brightness fades steadily as end-of-life for the cells draws nearer.

 Some Keys are Too Small